jjosef/weather-app/README.md

 4. Project structure - In a larger project I'd likely break up the components into a more hierarchical structure for manageability, but since I had less than 10 component files I decided to let them live together.
 Same with the [server](server), it is essentially a proxy so I didn't bother adding the complexity of TypeScript there, and it requires no real structure.
 Simple is best IMO.

-5. Dates/Timezones - I used vanilla JS Date methods for displaying times so I chose to display them as UTC.
-In a real app I'd probably take the time to render proper timezones.
-This seemed like a lot of bloat to add to a simple app so I chose not to.
+5. Dates/Timezones - I used vanilla JS Date methods for displaying times so I chose to display them "local time", which is accurate to what OWM returns to me, but I don't actually know what the timezones are and I'd probably need a library like moment/date-fns/joda to accurately tell the user what timezone the times are based in.

 # Getting Started with Create React App